shaupert/haupert_MEE_2022/README.md

 Download the `.zip` from Github (click on `code` then `Download Zip`) and extract all folders without changing the name of the folders neither rearrange the folder and sub-folders.

 Then, use your favorite R environment (e.g. RStudio).
 The scripts are ready to be used.
-They will installed the required libraries if they are not already installed in your environment.
+They will install the required libraries if they are not already installed in your environment.
 Here is the list of library that are requested :
-* seewave
-* tuneR
+* seewave and tuneR
 * plotly
 * robutslrm
-*
+* tidyverse, ggplot2, dplyr

 The R scripts to reproduce figures/analyses from our paper are: